OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

   history.
 * Eliminating the ZEO server frees up memory on the EC2 instance, memory that can be devoted to RelStorage caches.
+* With a ``pool-size`` of 7, three databases, and 4 workers, the minimum number of MySQL connections consumed is 84.